"Who am I then? Nothing...? I'm just a story?"

 He was braver than you, in the end -— that ordinary man.
 You chose to change.
 He chose to die… If the Doctor had never visited us, never chosen this place -— on a whim -— would anyone here have died?

 - What Happened to the Mouse?: The entire episode falls into this trope.
-Although a descendant of Joan Redfern has written a book about John Smith and his Journal of Impossible Things]] in The End of Time, the Family's attack on the village, from the disappearances to an aerial bombardment, seem to have completely vanished from English history, as the show never mentions it again.
+Although a descendant of Joan Redfern has written a book about John Smith and his Journal of Impossible Things in The End of Time, the Family's attack on the village, from the disappearances to an aerial bombardment, seem to have been completely missed by English history.

 - Who Wants to Live Forever?: The Family certainly don't by the end.